256roses/haxejam2024/readme.md

 ```

 ### Libraries
-The thrid-party libraries used include
+The third-party libraries used include
 - [raysan5/raylib](https://www.github.com/raysan5/raylib) for all the rendering
 - [miriti/ase](https://github.com/miriti/ase) for loading aseprite files